fumito-suzuki/Fixed-Field-Theory/docs/v1.2.5/FFT-v1.2.5.md

 > In FFT, the Appendices are not optional supplements.
 > They contain the structural pathways through which the synthesis in this
 > section becomes intelligible

+### (Integrating χδ Geometry Across Quantum Physics, Cosmology, and Consciousness)

+This section summarizes the unified structure of Fixed-Field Theory (FFT) and
+presents the remaining open problems that must be addressed for FFT to reach
+full mathematical and empirical maturity.

 FFT proposes that **all layers of reality**—from microscopic quantum behavior
 to cosmological expansion and conscious perception—arise from the same